How Much Does an HVAC Unit Replacement Cost?

-If the ductwork in your home is in excellent condition, a change-out HVAC replacement is a viable option.
+If the ductwork in a home is in excellent condition, a change-out HVAC replacement is a viable option.
 A change-out replacement typically runs between $4,000 and $10,000.
 It involves changing out the major parts of the HVAC system without replacing the ductwork.
-Most HVAC replacements will require new ductwork, so be sure to double check with your HVAC professional to see if you need to replace the ductwork.
+Most HVAC replacements will require new ductwork, so homeowners will want to be sure to double check with their HVAC professional to see if they need to replace the ductwork.
 A change-out replacement typically takes about 1 to 3 days to complete.

 Full Installation With Ductwork

 Installing an HVAC system with ductwork costs from $6,500 to $12,500 and takes between 3 and 5 days.
 Replacing ductwork adds 2 to 4 days of labor and it’s recommended to replace the ductwork at the same time as the HVAC system.
 If the system is old and worn out, chances are the ductwork is as well.
 New ductwork can help lower energy costs since the entire system is clean, new, and free of dust and allergens.

 Full Installation With Extras